1Password/scim-examples/azure-container-apps/ReadMe.md

 4. Choose **Secrets** from the Settings section in the sidebar.
 5. Edit the `scimsession` secret and paste the new value of your secret.
 6. Select the checkbox and click **Save**.
-7. Select the **Revisions** from the sidebar on the left hand side.
+7. Choose the **Revisions** from the Application section in the sidebar.
-8. Click your current active revision, select Restart along the top.
+8. Click your current active revision and choose **Restart** in the details pane.
 9. Open your SCIM bridge URL in a browser and enter your bearer token to test the bridge.
 10. Update your identity provider configuration with the new bearer token.
     </details>